BananaAccounting/Germany/EÜRDossier/2_ELSTER Reports/Readme.md

 ### BananaApp ELSTER Umsatzsteuervoranmeldung 2016/2018

 Banana has already implemented a Banana app for UStVA.
 ELSTER recently changed the interface so that the app apparantly doesn't work anymore or is no longer in use.
-(See file einf_mwst_selbständige_ORIGINAL_TEMPLATE.ac2: It's the current standard template from Banana with 2 TVA relevant bookings.
+See file **einf_mwst_selbständige_ORIGINAL_TEMPLATE.ac2**: It's the current standard template from Banana with 2 TVA relevant bookings.
 The App Elster Umsatzsteuervoranmeldung 2016/2018 does not produce the Kennzahlen document).
 StVA.

 ### EÜR_Reference_with UStVA.ac2